Travelling with Kids: 10 Possible Disasters and How to Avoid Them

 Not only is missing your scheduled flight, bus, or train frustrating, but it’s also stressful, inconvenient, and potentially expensive if you need to repurchase tickets.

 We get it though—with kids, delays are sometimes inevitable and unforeseen.
-That’s why If you’re travelling with young children, the best option might be to rent a car.
+That’s why if you’re travelling with young children, the best option might be to rent a car.
 This gives you more privacy, more flexibility, and greater control over the conditions in which you’re travelling.
 Possibly the biggest annoyance you’ll have to deal with is your child (if they are old enough to talk) asking, “Are we there yet?” non-stop for an hour.

 However, sometimes catching a short domestic flight, taking a bus or hopping on a train is unavoidable.
 Not all areas are accessible by car.
-In this case, remember the three golden rules: buffer, buffer, and buffer.
+In this case, remember the 3 golden rules: buffer, buffer, and buffer.
 Take things slow and avoid a jam-packed itinerary that leaves no room for unscheduled bathroom accidents or unruly bouts of mischief.

 9. The climate is too hot/cold/wet/dry